ARNIS - THE PHILIPPINE NATIONAL MARTIAL ART & SPORT

 In a sense, we needed to learn how to control ourselves knowing that we had the knowledge to hurt somebody else, but choose not to.
 It is only to be used as a last resort – violence to be avoided first and foremost.”

 Traditional training involves one-on-one training.
-Mitchell and another senior student, Miyako Miwa, assist with training.
+Mitchell and other senior students, Miyako and Andre, assist with training.

 Training days Tuesdays, Thursdays, Saturdays and Sundays at Surry Hills is headed by Oscar email@example.com